Podiatry For Diabetics: What You Need to Know

 A good circulation of blood to the feet is essential for keeping skin, nails, muscles, bones, and tendons etc healthy.
 There is a lot of artery between your heart and your feet that could be affected by damage due to diabetes (as well as some other things like smoking, cholesterol, and high blood pressure).

 Poor circulation and loss of sensation from the nerves can lead to tissue damage on the feet.
 High pressure areas can be susceptible to breakdown, forming ulceration.
-There is also a higher risk of infection.
+There is also a higher risk of infection, which is why feet care for diabetics is so important.
 Podiatrists carry out treatments taking all these factors into account.

 The longer someone has diabetes and the less well controlled their blood sugars are, the more likely they are to develop complications.